Grachev-Alexey/amolpinteg1/replit.md

 ### Key Features
 - **Multi-user Support**: Each user has isolated settings and rules
+- **Per-user Webhook Management**: Individual LPTracker webhook configuration for each user with project_id
 - **Real-time Updates**: Webhook processing and live status updates
 - **Background Processing**: File uploads and data synchronization
 - **Comprehensive Logging**: All operations tracked for debugging